apollographql/apollo-client/docs/source/basics/setup.md

 `ApolloClient` has some other options which control the behavior of the client, and we'll see examples of their use throughout this guide.

+> Note: A common pattern is to export `client` to allow operation to run out of band

 <h3 id="creating-provider">Creating a provider</h3>